nosovicki/gog/README.md

 It starts with `[` and ends with `]`.
 Inside it there are 3 functions: `$+` (reduce), `**_2` (square) and `-_X` (a function that subtracts variable X from its parameter.
 X is an argument of the lambda function, because it starts with a capital letter. `x` is the variable which was saved earlier.
 This lambda function reduces `x` by summation, squares the result, and subtracts its argument from it.

-As you can see, GOG can be very compact, boasting both tacit features and very compact in-line lambda functions.
+As you can see, GOG can be packed with meaning, boasting both tacit features and compact lambda functions with an arbitrary number of parameters (but not less than one): variables that start with a capital letter are regarded as parameters.
+Parameters are placed in alphabetic order.

+GOG supports nested lambda functions of unlimited depth.
+To distinguish parameters of a nested function from parameters of its parent, you must prefix them with one or more asterisks.
+Number of asterisks must correspond to the nesting level of a function, which parameter it is.
+For example:

+    [map [A + *B] C]

+creates a function with parameters `A` and `C`, and inside it a functin with one parameter `*B`.